All the best short hikes within 1.5 hours of Calgary to visit this fall

 A post shared by paul (@wayoutwest2015)

 Grassi Lakes is probably one of the most popular short hikes in Kananaskis.
-There’s the option to take the easy trail across the gravel pathway or the more challenging route which requires some fancier footwork.
+You can take the easy trail across the gravel pathway or the more challenging route, which requires some fancier footwork.
 Either trail is still considered pretty easy, with a big reward at the end.
 The pools of water are genuinely stunning, especially when surrounded by the colourful fall leaves!

 Difficulty: Moderate